AoWangPhilly/AoWangPhilly/README.md

 ## Hi there, I'm Ao Wang! 👨‍💻

-I'm currently a junior Computer Science major at Drexel University and based in Philadelphia, PA.
+I'm currently a senior Computer Science major at Drexel University and based in Philadelphia, PA.

 Since my freshman year of high school, I've always enjoyed programming.
 The first thing I ever programmed was my TI-84 calculator, and I still love it.
 Now, I'm trying to get into competitive programming and create a ton of fun applications! 🤩